-Repair Of Damage At Laterally Displaced Tendons
+Repair Of Damage At Laterally Diverted Tendons

 This issue can arise when spalled or ruptured concrete is found to exist at a location where there is a lateral change in the direction of an unbonded tendon span.
-The tendons may have ruptured from the structure as the result of concrete spalling due to corrosion of embedded reinforcing steel, or because of insufficient hairpin reinforcement within the damaged area.
+The tendons may have ruptured from the structure as the result of concrete spalling, due to corrosion of embedded reinforcing steel, or because of insufficient hairpin reinforcement within the damaged area.
 While some may find it tempting to make the repair within the existing damaged area of the slab (and where the tendons are making the lateral directional change), this should be avoided for several reasons.

 Structural considerations at laterally swept tendon locations